tiprankstipranks

 PCT is dependent on management and key personnel, and PCT's business would suffer if it fails to retain its key personnel and attract additional highly skilled employees.

 PCT's success is dependent on the specialized skills of its management team and key operating personnel.
 This may present particular challenges as PCT operates in a highly specialized industry sector, which may make replacement of its management team and key operating personnel difficult.
-A loss of the managers or key employees, or their failure to satisfactorily perform their responsibilities, could have an adverse effect on PCT's business, financial condition, results of operations and prospects.
+A loss of the management team members or key employees, or their failure to satisfactorily perform their responsibilities, could affect a variety of roles.
+Loss of key personnel may also heighten any operational exposures should staff be pulled into multiple activities simultaneously due to challenges related to retention and recruitment, and may result in significant attrition of high caliber and high potential employees, loss of key skills and a noticeable decline in employee morale.
+Ultimately, the loss of high caliber and high potential team members could have an adverse effect on PCT's business, financial condition, results of operations and prospects.
 PCT's future success will depend on its ability to identify, hire, develop, motivate and retain highly qualified personnel for all areas of its organization, particularly research and development, recycling technology, operations and sales.
-Trained and experienced personnel are in high demand and may be in short supply.
+Trained and experienced personnel are in high demand and may be in short supply, and tight labor markets, evolving workplace expectations and immigration/work-authorization constraints could further limit availability and increase costs.
 Many of the companies with which PCT competes for experienced employees have greater resources than PCT does and may be able to offer more attractive terms of employment.
 In addition, PCT invests significant time and expense in training employees, which increases their value to competitors that may seek to recruit them.
-PCT may not be able to attract, develop and maintain the skilled workforce necessary to operate its business, and labor expenses may increase as a result of a shortage in the supply of qualified personnel, which will negatively impact PCT's business, financial condition, results of operations and prospects.
+PCT may not be able to attract, develop and maintain the skilled workforce necessary to operate its business, and labor expenses may increase as a result of a shortage in the supply of qualified personnel, which may negatively impact PCT's business, financial condition, results of operations and prospects.

 Supply Chain - Risk 1